Find Support at Topeka First UMC

 When patients enter through the Emergency Room it can take up to three days to appear on the hospital admissions list.
 Therefore, it is helpful for the patient or someone close to them, to call the church office upon admission.

-We have a dedicated group of “prayer warriors” who pray daily for individuals that are shared through Prayer Requests on Sunday morning on the Connection Card or have contacted the church office.
+We have a dedicated group of “prayer warriors” who pray daily for individuals that are shared through Prayer Requests on Sunday morning, the Connection Card, though the website, or have contacted the church office.

 Prayer Chain Team